Do you know about liquid metal?

 We are currently working on various ideas for the terminal structure design to achieve both high current compatibility and Floating, but at the same time, we considered whether there was a way to make a breakthrough from a completely different approach.

-Then, I had the idea that Galinstan, which I had been researching, could be applied to this issue.
+It occurred to me that the liquid metals I had been researching could be applied to this problem.

 Therefore, we considered a structure based on the 10122B/S terminal, which could be separated into two pieces, had a bold Floating spring, and reconnected with a joint part filled with and sealed with liquid metal.
 We actually built a prototype and carried out evaluations.